 - Add the cauliflower pieces and 1 cup of chicken stock (or water) to a high-speed blender and blend until the cauliflower is smooth and creamy.
 Set aside.

-- Place the chicken breasts on a cutting board, and cover with with parchment paper.
-Use a mallet or a rolling pin to pound the chicken until it’s about 1/4 inch thick.
+- Place the chicken breasts on a cutting board, and cover with parchment paper.
+Use a mallet or a rolling pin to pound the chicken until it's about ¼ inch thick.

 - Generously salt and pepper both sides of each chicken breast.